 The outer line for Quincy Bay Race Week in July for one design classes is hosted by SYC.

-There are many regattas and race series sailed within a short distance of SYC, among these is RUMBLE involving boats from all clubs from Boston to Hingham, The Great Chase, Flip/Flop Regatta, Make-A-Wish Regatta, etc.
+There are many regattas and race series sailed within a short distance of SYC, among these is the RUMBLE involving boats from all clubs from Boston to Hingham, The Great Chase, Flip/Flop Regatta, Make-A-Wish Regatta, etc.